 I am board certified by the American Board of Orthodontics, a distinction attained by fewer than 40% of orthodontists nationwide.
 My professional memberships include:

 - Raleigh Chapter of the Seattle Study Club, orthodontic mentor

 - Former Fourth District President of the North Carolina Dental Society

 I strive to stay on the cutting edge with patient care and changes in orthodontic technology by taking two to three times of the state licensing board's required number of continuing education hours.
 I enjoy the continued learning, as advances in technology have improved the practice of orthodontics tremendously.
 Super-elastic wires have increased efficiency and decreased patient discomfort.
 With newer appliances, such as mini-implants, we can now give patients results that were never before possible without surgery.
 It's exciting to be part of a dynamic, progressive practice!

 I routinely participate in dental mission trips to countries in Latin and South America, such as Mexico, Honduras, Nicaragua, Ecuador, and Guatemala.
-I recently led a dental mission to Uganda in Africa.
+I recently went on a mission trip to Jordan.
 Closer to home, I volunteer for the Wake Smiles Dental Clinic in downtown Raleigh.
 I also serve as a deacon at Providence Baptist Church and help teach a Jobs for Life class there.